jahwi/similar-vid/README.md

 ### TODOs
 1. Make a pip package
-2. Add ability to compare videos files to hashes directly..
+2. Add ability to compare video files to hashes directly.